The term “destablecoins” helps to achieve two purposes.

 Next , we will actively be searching for new opportunities and partnerships with other DeFi protocols to create further value, utility and therefore positive price action for HELIO as well as the protocol itself.

-Last, we plan to utilize the revenue or real yield generated from Helio Protocol to reward HELIO holders in the form of buybacks or airdrops in the future.
+Last, we plan to utilise the revenue or real yield generated from Helio Protocol to reward HELIO holders in the form of buybacks or airdrops in the future.

 We will be constantly updating any progress on our social channels to keep the community informed as well.